islam2000-rabi/Indian-Pharmacy-Product-Intelligence/README.md

 ## Project Summary

-In this project, I analyzed Indian medicine master data using PostgreSQL and SQL to understand market trends in the pharmaceutical sector.
+In this project, I analyzed Indian medicine master data using PostgreSQL to understand market trends in the pharmaceutical sector.
-The goal was to identify manufacturer dominance, discontinued medicine risks, pricing patterns, and therapeutic substitution opportunities.
+The goal was to identify manufacturer dominance, discontinued medicine risks, pricing patterns and therapeutic substitution opportunities.
 Finally, I built an interactive Power BI dashboard to visualize key insights for pharmacy inventory and procurement decisions.

 ---